vele616/monorepo/packages/jobboard/website/content/jobs/senior-front-end-engineer-streamable-hopin-ecthw.md

 jobType: "software"

 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
-summary: "Hopin is looking for a senior front-end engineer @ streamable that has end Engineer with experience building and shipping web products in React."
+summary: "Hopin is looking for a Senior Front-End Engineer that has experience with building and shipping web products in React."
 summaryBackup: "Love #reactjs, #javascript, #css?
 Check out this job post!"
-featured: 20
+featured: 6
 ---

-##

-At Hopin, we’re reimagining virtual events.
+## At Hopin, we’re reimagining virtual events.

 As the first all-in-one virtual venue for live online events, Hopin brings people together in a highly interactive and engaging online experience that feels just like an in-person event, only without the barriers.
 Whether it’s a 50-person meetup, or a 50,000-person conference—any type of event organizer can host a Hopin event for their attendees, speakers, sponsors, and vendors to convene, learn, and interact face-to-face online.
 We’re spearheading the innovative technology that is enabling people to gather online like never before.